 - A photocopy of the passport (particulars page) of the father, mother and children

-- A certification employment and/or company license document ( for Laotian)
+- Employment and/or company license document (for Laotian)

 - A copy of parent’s visas or work permit and company license document (for non-Lao)

-At this stage we will answer any more detailed questions you may have on such matters as school uniform, transport, school routines, extra-curricular activities and lunch arrangements.
-If you wish to discuss the particulars of your application further with the Headmaster, we will be pleased to make an appointment for you.
+At this stage, we will answer any more detailed questions you may have on such matters as school uniforms, transport, school routines, extra-curricular activities and lunch arrangements.
+If you wish to discuss the particulars of your application further with the headmaster, we will be pleased to make an appointment for you.
 We will acknowledge your application as soon as we receive it, and if there is a waiting list, will then contact you when a place becomes available.

 Stage 4 – Admission to the school

-Based on the results of the admission’s tests and an interview with the Headmaster, a formal offer of a place may be made immediately should a place be available or alternatively when a place becomes available if there is a waiting list at your child’s year level.
+Based on the results of the admission tests and an interview with Senior management, a formal offer of a place may be made immediately should a place be available or alternatively when a place becomes available if there is a waiting list at your child’s year level.

-At this stage you will receive the Parent Handbook covering general school routines, transport, uniform and lunch arrangements.
+You will receive information covering general school routines, transport, uniform and lunch arrangements.